Bugwan91/cars_task/README.md

 - **`src/`**: The Laravel application source code.

 ### Features & Notes
-- **Single-command bootstrap:** `docker-compose up -d --build` now covers env creation, dependencies, assets, migrations, and first-run seeding within the PHP container.
+- **Single-command bootstrap:** `docker-compose up -d --build` now covers env creation, dependencies, assets, migrations, and seeding within the PHP container.
 - **Automatic Permissions:** The container automatically fixes permissions for `storage` and `bootstrap/cache` on startup to prevent common Windows/Docker permission issues.
 - **Healthchecks:** The application waits for the database to be fully ready before starting to ensure a smooth boot process.
 - **Vite HMR:** Configured to work seamlessly with Docker on port `5173`.